-The millennial generation is the largest generation in United States history.
+The Millennial Generation is the largest generation in United States history.
 According to the US Census Bureau:

-"[Millennials] born between 1982-2000, now number 83.1 million and represent more than onequarter of the nation's population.
+"[Millennials] born between 1982-2000, now number 83.1 million and represent more than one-quarter of the nation's population.
 Their size exceeds that of the 75.4 million baby boomers."

-If you are one of the millions of millennials who has seen their peers begin to buy homes recently and are wondering what it would take for you to do the same... you've found the right eGuide!
+If you are one of the millions of Millennials who's seen their peers begin to buy homes recently and are wondering what it would take for you to do the same... you've found the right eGuide!

-There are many stereotypes and myths about the millennial generation as a whole, AND about what it takes to buy a home in today's market.
+There are many stereotypes and myths about the Millennial Generation as a whole, AND about what it takes to buy a home in today's market.

-These myths have prevented many millennials from even considering homeownership as an option for them and their families.
+These myths have prevented many Millennials from even considering homeownership as an option for them and their families.